jasonecohen/waves1/README.md

 # waves1
-Query for State Papers Colonial Data
+A Query test in php for State Papers Colonial Data This is not meant to be a publically usable repo, but is for personal use.
+Clone requests will be politely ignored.